Amulet: a Python Library for Assessing Interactions Among ML Defenses and Risks: Abstract

 \section{Abstract}

-ML models are susceptible to risks to security, privacy, and fairness.
-Several defenses are designed to protect against their \emph{intended} risks, but can inadvertently affect susceptibility to other unrelated risks, known as \emph{unintended interactions}.
-Several jurisdictions are preparing ML regulatory frameworks that require ML practitioners to assess the susceptibility of ML models to different risks.
-A library for evaluating unintended interactions that can be used by (a) practitioners to evaluate unintended interactions at scale prior to model deployment and (b) researchers to design defenses which do not suffer from an unintended increase in unrelated risks.
-Ideally, such a library should be \begin{enumerate*}[label=\roman*),itemjoin={,\xspace}] \item \emph{comprehensive} by including representative attacks, defenses and metrics for different risks \item \emph{extensible} to new modules due to its modular design \item \emph{consistent} with a user-friendly API template for inputs and outputs \item \emph{applicable} to evaluate previously unexplored unintended interactions. \end{enumerate*} We present \method, a Python library that covers risks to security, privacy, and fairness, which satisfies all these requirements. \method can be used to evaluate unexplored unintended interactions, compare effectiveness between defenses or attacks, and include new attacks and defenses.
+Machine learning (ML) models are susceptible to various risks to security, privacy, and fairness.
+Most defenses are designed to protect against each of the risk individually (or \emph{intended interactions}), but can inadvertently affect susceptibility to other unrelated risks (i.e., \emph{unintended interactions}).
+We introduce \method, the first Python library for evaluating both intended and unintended interactions among ML defenses and risks. \method is: \begin{enumerate*}[label=\roman*),itemjoin={\xspace}] \item \emph{comprehensive} by including representative attacks, defenses and metrics, \item \emph{extensible} to new modules due to its modular design, \item \emph{consistent} with a user-friendly API template for inputs and outputs, and \item \emph{applicable} to evaluate novel interactions. \end{enumerate*} By satisfying all four requirements, \method offers a unified foundation for studying how defenses interact, enabling the first systematic evaluation of unintended interactions across multiple risks.